robalexdev/rss-blogroll-network/content/blogrolls/br-d1e3cb8e6f775b5ce55cf0dfdc573e04.md

   - title: Old man yells at Internet on Ross A. Baker (English)
     description: a perfectly cromulent developer
     id: 445d8abde2bf4b4955e8806ee1c744f1
-  - title: Daryl Sun's Journal
-    description: An online diary of a lady's misadventures in two worlds
-    id: 44bd5dcf5ff7750f135a4a80abe544b0
-  - title: 'Eye of the Duck: A Film Podcast'
-    description: A podcast about movies and the scenes that make them special.
-Each week, hosts Dom Nero and Adam Volerich explore a movie by finding the scene at its core–what David Lynch calls an "Eye of the
-    id: 47ac61d57357594d535bed01b1daf98e
   - title: Cassidy Williams
     description: I'm Cassidy Williams, a software engineer, mom, and overall nerd in Chicago.
 I write about tech, projects, and whatever else I'm thinking about!